Abhishek6290/Sales_dashboard_summary/README.md

-# Sales_dashboard_summary
+# 📊 Sales Dashboard
 ---
-# 📊 Sales Dashboard – Data Analyst Internship Task 8

 ## 📁 Dataset Used
 We used the dataset: `cleaned_train_data.csv`
 It includes information such as: